ODI-documentation/materials/static/data/queries.md

 ### Identity

-Which different cards have the same representation?
+Which different cards express an identity of the same representation?

 ```
 select distinct ?cardDeck1 ?story1 ?cardDeck2 ?story2 ?meaning